 This section outlines some of the provisions of the deposit agreement to govern any depositary shares, the depositary shares themselves and the depositary receipts.
 This information may not be complete in all respects and is qualified entirely by reference to the relevant deposit agreement and depositary receipt with respect to the depositary shares relating to any particular series of preferred stock.
 A copy of the depositary agreement and form of depositary receipt relating to any depositary shares we issue will be filed with the SEC as an exhibit to the registration statement of which this prospectus is a part or as an exhibit to a filing incorporated by reference in the registration statement.
-The specific terms of any depositary shares we may offer will be described in the applicable prospectus supplement, the terms of that series of depositary shares may differ from the general description of terms presented below.
+The specific terms of any depositary shares we may offer will be described in the applicable prospectus supplement.
+If so described in the applicable prospectus supplement, the terms of that series of depositary shares may differ from the general description of terms presented below.